Iran–Iraq War: Iraq's dynamic defence strategy

-At the same time, Saddam ordered the genocidal al-Anfal Campaign in an attempt to crush the Kurdish resistance, who were now allied with Iran.
+At the same time, Saddam ordered the al-Anfal campaign in an attempt to crush the Kurdish resistance, who were now allied with Iran.
 The result was the deaths of several hundred thousand Iraqi Kurds, and the destruction of villages, towns, and cities.

-Iraq began to try to perfect its maneuver tactics.
-The Iraqis began to prioritize the professionalization of their military.
+Iraq began to try to perfect its manoeuvre tactics.
+The Iraqis began to prioritise the professionalisation of their military.
 Prior to 1986, the conscription-based Iraqi regular army and the volunteer-based Iraqi Popular Army conducted the bulk of the operations in the war, to little effect.
 The Republican Guard, formerly an elite praetorian guard, was expanded as a volunteer army and filled with Iraq's best generals.
 Loyalty to the state was no longer a primary requisite for joining.
 After the war, due to Saddam's paranoia, the former duties of the Republican Guard were transferred to a new unit, the Special Republican Guard.
-Full-scale war games against hypothetical Iranian positions were carried out in the western Iraqi desert against mock targets, and they were repeated over the course of a full year until the forces involved fully memorized their attacks.
+Full-scale war games against hypothetical Iranian positions were carried out in the western Iraqi desert against mock targets.
+They were repeated over the course of a full year until the forces involved fully memorised their attacks.
 Iraq built its military massively, eventually possessing the 4th largest in the world, in order to overwhelm the Iranians through sheer size.

 1987–88: Renewed Iranian Offensives

 Meanwhile, Iran continued to attack as the Iraqis were planning their strike.
 In 1987 the Iranians renewed a series of major human wave offensives in both northern and southern Iraq.
 The Iraqis had elaborately fortified Basra with 5 defensive rings, exploiting natural waterways such as the Shatt-al-Arab and artificial ones, such as Fish Lake and the Jasim River, along with earth barriers.
 Fish Lake was a massive lake filled with mines, underwater barbed wire, electrodes and sensors.
 Behind each waterway and defensive line was radar-guided artillery, ground attack aircraft and helicopters, all capable of firing poison gas or conventional munitions.

-The Iranian strategy was to penetrate the Iraqi defences and encircle Basra, cutting off the city as well as the Al-Faw peninsula from the rest of Iraq.
-Iran's plan was for three assaults: a diversionary attack near Basra, the main offensive and another diversionary attack using Iranian tanks in the north to divert Iraqi heavy armor from Basra.
-For these battles, Iran had re-expanded their military by recruiting many new Basij and Pasdaran volunteers.
-Iran brought 150,000–200,000 total troops into the battles.
+The Iranian strategy was to penetrate the Iraqi defences and encircle Basra, isolating the city and the Al-Faw peninsula.
+Iran's plan was for three assaults: a diversionary attack near Basra, the main offensive and another diversionary attack using Iranian tanks in the north to divert Iraqi heavy armour from Basra.
+For these battles, the Iranian military had grown by recruiting many new Basij and Pasdaran volunteers.
+Total Iranian strength reached 150,000–200,000.